Sherlocked-Blaire/Sherlocked-Blaire/README.md

 ### Hi there 👋

 My name is Blessing Agadagba.
-I am a  data scientist passionate about learning new technologies and solving problems in society through data-driven workable and effective solutions I am enthusiastic about new challenges and learning new technologies in the field of data science and machine learning to increase knowledge and efficiency.
+I am a  data scientist passionate about learning new technologies and solving problems in society through data-driven workable and effective solutions I am enthusiastic about new challenges and learning new technologies in the field of data science and machine learning .
 I am also advocating for developers with interest in data science

 - 🌱 I’m currently learning  Natural Language Processing